orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ```

-- splce which is at but altering the structure.
-- Multiselector Ray by default  - Types/Values with multiple, or structured selectors. ; Array of parameters is structured selector in single list (or mapped to name or more complicated)
+- - Types/Values with multiple, or structured selectors. ; Array of parameters is structured selector in single list (or mapped to name or more complicated)

 ```ts